-Still, the idea of opening a pet care franchise in his area appealed greatly to Rich, and he decided to investigate other opportunities through a franchise consultant.
+The idea of opening a pet care franchise in his area appealed greatly to Rich, and he decided to investigate other opportunities through a franchise consultant.
 His search led him to Hounds Town, and he saw right away that the difference between us and other pet care franchise opportunities is like night and day!
 “When I started talking to Hounds Town, their first discussions were about the dogs- how they care for the dogs, how it is unique.
 When I got onto my first call with [Hounds Town President] Jackie [Bondanza], she didn’t talk about the income first- not until down the road.”
 The comparisons didn’t stop there- Rich was impressed with how Jackie, along with Hounds Town USA Founder Mike Gould, expressed genuine love and compassion for dogs of all sizes, shapes, and breeds.
 “Other doggie daycare franchises’ websites are corporate, stiff-looking,” he points out.
 “The Hounds Town website is full of pictures of Mike and Jackie and they’re with their dogs.
 That was the key to continuing in the process.
 That’s when I said, ‘This is what I want to do for the next ten years.’”

 As the “pet parent” of a 6-year-old goldendoodle named Daisy, as well as his beloved goldendoodle Molly, who lived 6 years before crossing the Rainbow Bridge, Rich knows firsthand how important it is for a pet care franchise to truly love the dogs they care for each day.
 He was especially impressed with Mike’s in-depth knowledge and understanding of how dogs’ minds work.
 “Most of it was Mike’s knowledge – he just KNEW!” he says.
 “You can tell the knowledge and understanding he has for caring for dogs, which is different from owning a dog.
 There is a best way of caring for these dogs that are in your charge, in your care, for that day or week or night, whatever it might be, and he has that knowledge and expertise for how to do it.”